 SID MONTZ YOGA

 He continued his yoga studies at Yogaworks (Los Angeles) where he became a RYT-500.
-Sid went on to study Yin Yoga with internationally acclaimed Master Yoga Teacher and best selling author, Bernie Clark & Diana Batts at Semperviva Yoga in Vancouver.
-Studying with Bernie & Diana is when Sid found his true calling.
+Sid went on to study Yin Yoga with internationally acclaimed Master Yoga Teacher Bernie Clark at Semperviva Yoga in Vancouver.
+While studying with Bernie Clark, Sid found his true calling as a yoga teacher.

-Going on to study with Sarah Powers, Bernie’s first yin teacher and one of the original Yin Yoga creators (along with Paul Grilley), Sid was accepted to the Sarah & Ty Powers Insight Yoga Institute to further his teaching interests integrating Yin/Yang Yoga, Buddhism and spiritual psychology into a skillful practice to balance the body, heart and mind.
+Sid was accepted to the Sarah and Ty Powers Insight Yoga Institute to further his teaching interests integrating Yin/Yang Yoga, Buddhism and Transpersonal Psychology into a skillful practice to balance the body, heart and mind.
 He is also a certified Restorative and Yoga Nidra teacher.

-Paul Grilley - Yin Yoga: The Functional Approach
+Paul Grilley - Yin Yoga: The Functional Approach, Chakra & Meditation

 Elise Browning Miller - Yoga for Scoliosis Level 1 & 2